Ikigai – Reason for being

 As the authors suggest, whether an artist, an engineer or a chef sets out to create something, during that process, the artisan becomes one with the object and flows with it.
 Japan respects and nurtures such artisans.

-The book narrates few more of such stories of flow and ikigai including Hayao Miyazaki of studio Ghibli, who kept on drawing until the day he died.
+The book narrates few more of such stories of flow and ikigai including Hayao Miyazaki of studio Ghibli, who still loves to draw.
 It also describes microflow – finding flow in mundane, daily tasks.
 Apparently Bill Gates finds it in washing dishes to relax and clear his mind.
 There is also an unbelievable anecdote about Richard Feynman, who enjoyed microflow by painting the office walls when he didn’t have something important to do.
 The investors at Thinking Machine offices joked about it – “You have a Nobel laureate in there painting walls and soldering circuits.”

 Here is a beautiful quote from the flow chapter of this book –